AlphaQ-MAM/Dungeon/README.md

 1) It provides a platform for gamers to prove their mettle

 ## Problems faced
-1) Problem:Site rendering was really slow after deployment.
+1) Problem:Site rendering was really slow after deployment.<br/>
 Resolved:Compressed and trimmed the media site was using

-2) Problem:Coming up with creative designing ideas
+2) Problem:Coming up with creative designing ideas <br/>

-3) Problem:Github merging issues while rebasing
+3) Problem:Github merging issues while rebasing.<br/>
 Solution:Google and stackOverflow

-4) Problem:Issus while deploying
+4) Problem:Issus while deploying<br/>
 Solution:Problems occured due to git rebase due to unhandled compilation errors, later resolved

-5) Problem:Difficulty in finding resources
+5) Problem:Difficulty in finding resources<br/>

 ## Things we learnt